markoarthofer22/react-components/README.md

 ### `Typings`

 For Typescript types use interfaces.
 Respect naming convention.
-All of your types should start with a capital "I".
-Also, if you are creating interface for component props they should end with "Props"
+All of your interfaces should start with a capital "I".
+Also, if you are creating interface for component props they should end with "Props".
+Use T for type, E for enums etc...

 <b>Good Example</b>